Academic year 2020/21

 National achievement rate tables data

 Figures in the ‘national achievement rate tables’ section are as published in March 2021.
 These official statistics cover achievement rates for apprenticeships in the 2019 to 2020 academic year and would have been previously released as part of the standalone National achievement rate tables publication.
-As confirmed in our guidance, due to Coronavirus (COVID-19), we have not published institution-level qualification achievement rates (QARs) in the national achievement rate tables for the 2019 to 2020 academic year.
+As confirmed in our guidance (opens in a new tab), due to Coronavirus (COVID-19), we have not published institution-level qualification achievement rates (QARs) in the national achievement rate tables for the 2019 to 2020 academic year.
 We have published high level summaries of QARs for statistical purposes.

 Achievement rates covering the 2020 to 2021 academic year will be published as part of our March 2022 statistics update.